Spirithome > Spiritual Discernment <Read this in your own language.

 --- an opportunity which suddenly opens up.

---- it 'bites back', becoming harder to stop the more you or anyone else tries to hold back.
+--- it 'bites back', becoming harder to stop the more you or anyone else tries to hold it back or ignore it.

 These hints mean nothing by themselves, but can mean a lot when taken together.